vime-js/vime/README.md

 - **Preview:** displays custom or provider loaded thumbnails.
 - **Lite:** lightweight and super powerful media embed at half the cost of traditional player SDK's.
-- **Standard:** extends Lite to give you our core player interface that normalizes browser and provider differences and you get access to the store.
+- **Standard:** extends Lite with our core player interface that normalizes browser and provider differences and gives you access to the store.
-- **Complete:** this is our greatest offering which extends Lite and Standard but with the ability to completely customize the player via plugins.
+- **Complete:** this is our greatest offering which extends Lite and Standard with the ability to completely customize the player via plugins.
 We have a long list of plugins we've created already for custom controls, settings, tooltips and more!